FritzDesign/astra-skincare/README.md

 ### BLOG

-> Check my [developer blog](https://cjfritz.dev/blogs) about this project for more about what I learned and the tools that I used to streamline design to development, from Figma to VSCode.
+> Check my [developer blog](https://cjfritz.dev/blogs) about this project for more about what I learned and the tools that I used to streamline design to development, from Figma to VSCode using powerful tools like Chakra UI's Figpilot & more.

 ### ✨ [Demo/Homepage](https://www.astra-skincare.com)